The Kilimanjaro Trekking Services: World’s #1 Kilimanjaro Climbing Experts

 Our Schedule Group Kilimanjaro Climbing Packages

-Climbing Kilimanjaro with The Kilimanjaro Trekking Services.
+Climbing Kilimanjaro with The Kilimanjaro Trekking Services Co.
 Scheduled Kilimanjaro tours with dates and costs are below.
 There is no requirement for you to trek on the dates listed below.
 We release them exclusively for hikers who are interested in climbing with strangers.

 Most of our Kilimanjaro climbers choose their own dates (for an extra fee), but the vast majority of them also want us to open their climbs up to others so they can have more company.